What is NDIR?

 LEDs are superior as a light emitter for NDIR type gas sensors.
 Compared to thermal type light emitters, LEDs respond much faster and reduce light emitting time without limit, thereby reducing the gas sensor power consumption.
 Actually, gas sensors that can be driven for four years by batteries are commercially made available by using infrared LEDs and infrared sensors of AKM.
 (Refer to application / Customer story of SAF Tehnika.)
 Battery-powered devices enable customers to easily and accurately measure the CO2 concentration anywhere.
 In addition, because LEDs convert current directly into light, the LEDs themselves do not become hot and do not become an ignition source, making them the ideal solution for use as a gas sensor light emitter, such as a flammable refrigerant gas.

-The configurations of the sensors for such combustible gases are strictly defined by IEC standards, and the safety is remarkably improved by using LEDs that do not generate heat.
+The configurations of the sensors for such combustible gases are strictly defined by IEC standards, and the safety is remarkably improved by using LEDs with extremely low heat generation.
 Regarding the LED package, AKM uses a resin package for its surface mounting adaptability and vibration-resistant feature.

 1-2: Lamp (Thermal type)